MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-supportsanyfiletype.md

 ---
-Description: Indicates whether all file types are supported for sharing.
+description: Indicates whether all file types are supported for sharing.
 Search.Product: eADQiWindows 10XVcnh
 title: SupportsAnyFileType
 ms.assetid: be446c1e-2be7-47eb-8ac9-9dd32733465a